 \subsection{Related Work}

 We now briefly discuss the most closely related work and highlight key differences of our approach.
 We contextualize our results within the most closely related prior studies on implicit bias of regression models in Table~\ref{tab:comparison}. \citet{boursier2022gradient} study the dynamics of gradient flow on two-layer ReLU networks under an \emph{exact} orthogonality assumption on the data.
 Exact orthogonality removes interactions between examples and significantly simplifies the activation patterns induced by the ReLU nonlinearity.
 As a result, their analysis primarily focuses on how the second-layer weights evolve to fit all examples, leading to a multi-phase gradient flow dynamic.
 Under these assumptions, they show that gradient flow converges to the minimum-$\ell_2$-norm solution (their Theorem 1).
-In contrast, our work focuses on understanding how interactions between examples—captured through the Gram matrix—shape the active and inactive patterns in ReLU models under more realistic, controllable high-dimensional settings.
-Interestingly, we are able to show that the implicit bias is no longer exactly the minimum-$\ell_2$-norm solution, but is close to it (Theorems~\ref{thm:single_relu_approx_to_w_star} and~\ref{thm:multiple_relu_approx_to_w_star}). \citet{dana2025convergence} also analyze the high-dimensional regime and establish global convergence by showing that each example can be fitted by at least one neuron with high probability and all active examples stay active (their Theorem 1).
+In contrast, our work focuses on understanding how interactions between examples, captured through the Gram matrix, shape the active and inactive patterns in ReLU models under more realistic, controllable high-dimensional settings.
+Interestingly, we show that in high dimensions, the implicit bias is no longer exactly the minimum-$\ell_2$-norm solution but remains close to it (Theorems~\ref{thm:single_relu_approx_to_w_star} and~\ref{thm:multiple_relu_approx_to_w_star}).
+In comparison, \citet{vardi2021implicit} provide only a multiplicative upper bound on the magnitude of the norm of implicit bias in the worst-case data setting, showing that it is at most \emph{twice} that of the minimum-norm solution. \citet{dana2025convergence} also analyze the high-dimensional regime and establish global convergence by showing that each example can be fitted by at least one neuron with high probability and all active examples stay active (their Theorem 1).